nickjoven/phase-1-mock-cc-ramen-rater/index.md

   display the image for each of the ramen using an `img` tag inside the `#ramen-menu` div.

-`div` with the id of `ramen-menu`, `img` tag, `#ramen-menu` div are all given to use.
+`div` with the id of `ramen-menu`, `img` tag, `#ramen-menu` div are all given to us.
 Don't turn down free information!
 Now let's try to piece apart the rest of the information.

 - See all ramen images
 - When the page loads, request data from server to get all ramen objects